petkovacs19/rnn-model/README.md

 ### Training
 First you will need to train the network using train.py.

-The following command will run the training for 35000 iterations with a learning rate of 0.05.
+The following command will run the training on the list of cities in nl_cities.csv, for 35000 iterations with a learning rate of 0.05.
 -state_size specifies the state size of the LSTM - Long Short Term Memory Cell
 ```
-python train.py -iterations 35000 -state_size 5 -lr 0.05
+python train.py input='nl_cities.csv' -iterations 35000 -state_size 5 -lr 0.05
 ```

 During training I would recommend to keep track of the value of the cost, and sample every x iteration.